 Family Focus Englewood is a not-for-profit family support center that serves the Englewood and West Englewood communities of Chicago.
 Our mission is to promote the well-being of children from birth by supporting and strengthening their families in and with their community.

 Family Focus is a pioneering family support organization based in Chicago that was founded in 1976.
 Family Focus offers innovative, community-based programs that help parents, grandparents, and foster and adoptive parents, gain confidence and competence as the primary educators of their children.
-Family Focus has seven centers in Chicago and surrounding communities.
+Family Focus has eleven centers in Chicago and surrounding communities.

 After School Programming – After school activities are offered Monday through Friday during the critical hours of 3 p.m. – 6 p.m.; the time when a lack of constructive activity and supervision can lead to risk-taking behavior.
 The majority of students attend regularly (4-5 days per week throughout the school year for three hours per day).
 Programs focus on STEM (Science, Technology, Engineering and Math), literacy through creative writing and drama, and social-emotional growth.